akashks1998/crux/milestone2/doc/README.md

 ## Classes
 - Class variables are accessed only by ``this``.
-- Before using class function, either the function should be prototyped or defined earlier.
+- Class function can be prototyped inside class declaration itself
+- Class function should be defined outside of class as in given example, it does not needs to prototyped for definition.
 - No Constructor and Destructor, we have to call them excplicitly.
-- Class functions can be prototyped inside class and then added later using "::" operator.
+- Class functions can be prototyped inside class and can be added later using "::" operator.
   ```
   class x{
     int a;
     int f(int b);
-  }
+  };
   class x:: int f(int y){
-    	if(this->t > y){
+    	if(this->a > y){
        	return 0;
       }else{
       	return 1;